 It all started when I was looking for documents on Ilet-à-ramiers in the Martinique Privacy Council sources.
 It was there that I discovered Marc Cyrus, who was the subject of a report to the governor for « disobedience in the service and insulting and seditious remarks made by colored militiamen of Le Carbet. »

-It was December 1829, Marc Cyrus free colored man, major sergeant of a militia company, refused to make a transport of mail, his company and himself was not being on duty.
+It was December 1829, Marc Cyrus free man of color, major sergeant of a militia company, refused to make a transport of mail, his company and himself was not being on duty.
 In a territory where prejudice of colour structured society, this refusal did not pass.
 A report of the facts was reading at the Privy Council meeting:

 « Mr. Governor,

 The commander of the parish of Le Carbet having given the order, a few days ago, to Marc Cyrus, a free colored man, Sergeant Major of one of the militia companies of color of the same parish (…) first objected that this service was to be done by the men of the company of the aerobatics, composed entirely of Whites, and claimed that it was his turn to walk (…) that all the men of his company had refused to perform the expected chore (…) that his company was not on duty.
 The Count Commander of Le Carbet broke the man named Marc Cyrus of his rank and put him following his colored company as a simple rifleman.
 The man named Marc Cyrus declared that he preferred to have this action taken against him rather than to order unfairly.

 The Comte Commanding Officer of Le Carbet, having informed the Colonel of the militia of the refusal to obey by the man named Marc Cyrus and the men of colour of his company, he made his report.